Lazy22zz/UE5-RPG-Combat-Game/README.md

     }
   }
   ```
-  Step5, Create a new blueprint\
+  Step 5, Create a new blueprint\
-  go to ue's content, create Shared/GameplayAbility folder, then select gameplay/gameplayability blueprint, rename GA_Shared_SpawnWeapon.\
+  Go to ue's content, create a Shared/GameplayAbility folder, then select gameplay/gameplayability blueprint, rename GA_Shared_SpawnWeapon.\
-  change the Warrior Ability|Ability Activation Policy to `On Given`.
+  Change the Warrior Ability|Ability Activation Policy to `On Given`.
 - 12, Create weapon Class\
   In the process of setting up the weapon class, we need to understand the weapon class structure:\
   `WarriorWeaponBase`(Handles damage detection) -> `WarriorHeroWeapon`(Weapon data unique to player)\
-  In C++, create a new class Actor called `WarriorWeaponBase` under the folder items/weapons\
+  In C++, create a new class called `WarriorWeaponBase` under the folder items/weapons\
   Then, create a child class `WarriorHeroWeapon`\
   In WarriorWeaponBase.h
   ```c++